PATHOL 3200 - Neurological Diseases

 General Course Information

-Course Code PATHOL 3200 Course Neurological Diseases Coordinating Unit Medical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Prerequisites PATHOL 2200 or HLTH SC 2104 or PHYSIOL 2510 Course Description The aim of this course is to provide students with an understanding of a range of diseases and conditions affecting the central and peripheral nervous systems.
+Course Code PATHOL 3200 Course Neurological Diseases Coordinating Unit Medical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Prerequisites PATHOL 2200 or HLTH SC 2104 or PHYSIOL 2510 or ANAT SC 2006 Course Description The aim of this course is to provide students with an understanding of a range of diseases and conditions affecting the central and peripheral nervous systems.
 General topics covered include the causes and consequences of raised intracranial pressure, headache, infections, tumours and dementia, as well as more specific disorders such as epilepsy and multiple sclerosis.
 Traumatic brain and spinal cord injury, stroke and the effects of alcohol and illicit drugs on the brain will also be discussed.
 Some lectures will take the form of large group tutorial sessions which provide an opportunity for students to examine macroscopic and microscopic specimens illustrating selected pathologies covered in lectures and work through key concepts with interactive activities.
 The Small Group Discovery Experience (SGDE) will see students working as a team.

 Many guest lecturers